HOW DANGEROUS IS DROWSY DRIVING?

 SLEEP-DEPRIVED DRIVERS: THE EYE-OPENING STATS

 The National Highway Traffic Safety Administration blames drowsy drivers for approximately 800 fatal accidents a year.
+The Zebra, a leading insurance comparison site, states that the actual figure is closer to 1,500 deaths per year in their 2021 Drowsy Driving Statistics article.
 But several other sources, including the Centers for Disease Control and the Governors Highway Safety Association, maintain that the actual figure is closer to 5000 or 6000 deaths a year.
 The discrepancy stems from the fact that it’s not always possible to confirm that fatigue was a factor; also, since alcohol consumption frequently plays a part in dozing off while driving, many of those fatalities are categorized as drunk driving rather than fatigue-related incidents.

 Many other factors can also lead to drowsy driving.
 Commercial drivers putting in long hours and night-shift workers are particularly susceptible to bouts of fatigue while driving.
 So are those suffering from sleep disorders, such as sleep apnea or narcolepsy, or the millions of Americans who simply don’t get enough sleep.
 And, of course, numerous medications generate drowsiness and shouldn’t be taken before hitting the road.